WHM/cPanel is one of the most popular web hosting control panels in the world for Linux-based systems.

 We recommend at least doubling the WHM/cPanel provided minimum requirements above.

 It is essential that your VPS has a static, public IP address and an active internet connection in order to proceed with a WHM/cPanel installation.

-The main IP address is used for hosting cPanel accounts that share do not have a dedicated IP address.
+The main IP address is used for hosting cPanel accounts that share a public IP address & thus do not have a dedicated IP.

 It is also used for many other important services running on the server, but most importantly, it is used as the IP address that cPanel issue the license to.